MSBeni/MUESIPCO2020_Dataset/README.md

 # MUESIPCO2020_Dataset
-<h4> a reliable dataset,leveraging specific set of four optical cameras to provide ground truth with millime- ters accuracy.
-The introduced dataset consists of RSSI values col- lected from five BLE sensors together with synchronized Inertial Measurement Unit (IMU) signals from the target’s mobile device.</h4>
+<h4> a reliable dataset,leveraging specific set of four optical cameras to provide ground truth with millimeters accuracy.
+The introduced dataset consists of RSSI values collected from five BLE sensors together with synchronized Inertial Measurement Unit (IMU) signals from the target’s mobile device.</h4>

 ![Roadmap](Results/results.png)